Victim of Financial Fraud? Call Now

 By: Jonathan Kurta Author

-Minnesota securities fraud lawyers represent defrauded investors.
-While the Minnesota Department of Commerce does take steps to prevent fraud, it cannot guarantee that investors will recover their losses.
-If an investor lost money on a risky security recommended by a stock broker or investment adviser, they may be able to recover their losses via FINRA arbitration.
+If an investor loses money on a risky security recommended by a stockbroker or investment adviser, they may be able to recover their losses through FINRA arbitration.
 Investment contracts typically include a pre-dispute arbitration clause that requires investors to use arbitration to resolve disputes.

 Minnesota Securities Laws

 Minnesota Blue Sky laws address securities fraud.
-“Blue Sky” laws are state statutes that build on the 1933 “Truth in Securities Act” which prohibits deceit in the sale of securities.
-Lawmakers implemented this law as a way to restore faith in the securities market following the 1929 stock market crash.
+“Blue Sky” laws are state statutes that build on the 1933 “Truth in Securities Act,” which prohibits deceit when selling securities.
+Lawmakers implemented these laws to restore faith in the securities market following the 1929 stock market crash.

 Chapter 80A of the Minnesota Statutes defines securities fraud: